 You shower every day, either starting your morning off in there or bathing away the day’s stresses at its end.
 For you, showering is something you don’t really think about – its just a quick but necessary part of your routine.
-That’s not always the case for seniors, though.
-They may struggle to get into and out of the shower, not to mention bathe themselves.
-How can you help them out?

 - Set the supplies within reach